Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation in car insurance pricing

-Two observations can be made from these results.
+From these results, two observations arise.
 First, there is no clear trend between the fairness level and the hyperparameter $\alpha$.
-Typically, one would expect to see fairness and performance decrease as $\alpha$ increases, but this trend is not evident.
-The relationship between fairness and performance levels and $\alpha$ appears random, without a discernible pattern.
-Second, with this method, some models dominate the reference model.
-For instance, the model with $\alpha=85\%$ exhibits lower bias and slightly better performance.
+Typically, one might expect fairness and performance to decrease as $\alpha$ increases, but this trend is not evident.
+The relationship between fairness, performance levels, and $\alpha$ appears random, lacking a discernible pattern.
+Second, using this method, some models outperform the reference model.
+For example, the model with $\alpha=85\%$ shows lower bias and slightly better performance.
 While the performance gain is only around 0.5\%, it comes with an 11\% improvement in fairness.
-The efficacy of this method relies on the linear model's capacity to detect relationships, ensuring that the residuals are no longer biased.
-However, examining linear correlations reveals that the highest dependence between S and the other explanatory variables is 8\%, significantly limiting the suppression capacity in this specific case.
+However, the efficacy of this method relies on the linear model's ability to detect relationships, ensuring that residuals are unbiased.
+Nonetheless, examining linear correlations reveals that the highest dependence between $S$ and other explanatory variables is 8\%, significantly limiting suppression capacity in this specific case.

-This method seems promising, but it presents several limitations within the specific context of insurance pricing.
+While this method seems promising, it presents several limitations within the insurance pricing context.
 First, in pricing models, it is more common to use discrete or discretized variables as inputs.
 Ideally, continuous variables should be discretized after suppression to ensure interpretability.
-However, as the values represent residuals, they may lose their clarity in interpretation.
-Additionally, in practical production scenarios, it is important to be able to transform a customer's attributes into predicted premiums, and this method may complicate that process.
+However, as the values represent residuals, they may lose interpretability.
+Additionally, in practical production scenarios, transforming customer attributes into predicted premiums may be complicated by this method.
 Lastly, the non-intuitive model behavior in response to changes in $\alpha$ lacks a clear explanation.
-Considering these factors, while a model that dominates the reference model was achieved, it is challenging to adopt it due to the associated limitations.
+Considering these factors, while a model outperforming the reference model was achieved, adopting it is challenging due to associated limitations.
 This method may find greater success when applied to a continuous sensitive variable.